LUHighPerformanceComputingClub/HPC_Programs/blender/blender.md

-## Blender Version X.X Guide
+## Blender Version 3.6 LTS Guide
-This is a guide that details how to use Blender on an HPC with OpenHPC/lmod.
+This is a guide that details how to use Blender 3.6 LTS on an HPC with OpenHPC/lmod.
 This guide is not absolute and will not work in EVERY environment, but should work in most standard environments.
 If you have issues, please contact your HPC administrators.

 ## Getting Started
 First, ensure that you have a username and password to ssh into the machine.
 If you do not have a username and password, contact a member of the HPC administration team for access.